blynkkk/blueprints/Asset Tracker/README.md

 * Explore [Blynk Documentation](https://docs.blynk.io/en/)
 * Learn how to work with [Virtual Pin Datastreams](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) and [Automations](https://docs.blynk.io/en/concepts/automations)
 * Modify the code for your needs
+* Configure Blynk to change the state of a digital output on a Particle device built-in LED using this [tutorial](https://docs.blynk.io/en/hardware-guides/particle-part-ii).

 ## Troubleshooting
 * Check that all the dependencies and configurations are correct
 * Check your sketch for errors.
 Click the Verify button to compile your sketch without uploading it
 * Check your board and port selections
 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible
-* Check if you connected the hardware correctly
+* Check if the boards connected correctly to each other
 * Check that your boards and libraries are up to date

 ## Related Links